Preparing Your Toddler for Preschool: Building Confidence And Independence

 Confidence in toddlers is closely linked to their ability to make decisions and solve problems independently.
 Allowing them to practice small, everyday choices helps build self-trust and resilience.
 Decision-making helps toddlers develop self-reliance and adaptability, giving them confidence in navigating challenges.

-Offer Simple Choices – Let your toddler decide between two snack options, activity choices, or outfit selections.
+Offer Simple Choices – Let your toddler choose between two snack options, activities, or outfits.

-Encourage Critical Thinking – Present small challenges, like how to line up their cars in a straight line or rows.
+Encourage Critical Thinking – Present small challenges, such as lining up their cars in a straight line or in rows.

 Avoid Overcorrecting – Allow your child to experiment with solutions without rushing to fix their mistakes.